Lossless Vocabulary Reduction for Auto-Regressive Language Models: Experimental Details

 \subsection{Setups}

 \paragraph{Models.} \begin{itemize} \item \textbf{Qwen 2.5}~\citep{yang2024qwen2.5}: A family of large language models developed by Qwen Team, ranging from 0.5B to 72B parameters.
 The tokenizer is implemented by the byte-level BPE with the vocabulary consisting of 151{,}665 tokens. \item \textbf{OLMo 2}~\citep{olmo20242olmo2furious}: A family of large language models developed by Allen Institute for AI, ranging from 1B to 32B parameters.
-The tokenizer is implemented by the byte-level BPE with the vocabulary consisting of 100{,}278 tokens. \item \textbf{Llama 3.2}~\citep{meta2024llama3.2}: A family of large language models developed by Meta AI, ranging from 1B to 90B parameters.
+The tokenizer is implemented by the byte-level BPE with the vocabulary consisting of 100{,}278 tokens. \item \textbf{Llama 3.1 and 3.2}~\citep{meta2024llama3.1,meta2024llama3.2}: A family of large language models developed by Meta AI, ranging from 1B to 90B parameters.
 The tokenizer is implemented by the byte-level BPE with the vocabulary consisting of 128{,}256 tokens. \item \textbf{Falcon 3}~\citep{Falcon3}: A family of large language models developed by Technology Innovation Institute (TII), ranging from 1B to 10B parameters.
-The tokenizer is implemented by the byte-level BPE with the vocabulary consisting of 131{,}072 tokens. \end{itemize}
+The tokenizer is implemented by the byte-level BPE with the vocabulary consisting of 131{,}072 tokens. \item \textbf{Phi 2}~\citep{javaheripi2023phi}: A large language model with 3B parameters, developed by Microsoft.
+The tokenizer is implemented by the byte-level BPE with the vocabulary consisting of 50{,}295 tokens. \item \textbf{Yi 1.5}~\citep{young2024yi}: A family of large language models developed by 01.AI, ranging from 6B to 34B parameters.
+The tokenizer is implemented by the byte-level BPE with the vocabulary consisting of 63{,}992 tokens. \end{itemize}

 \paragraph{Datasets.} We used the following datasets for evaluating language models through the lm-evaluation-harness library~\citep{eval-harness} with default options. \begin{itemize} \item \textbf{GSM8K}~\citep{cobbe2021training}: A dataset consisting of grade-school math questions.
 Each question has an example of chain-of-thought argument followed by an open-ended answer.
 For each question, 5 pairs of a question and its answer are provided for language models by default.
 We reported the percentage of strictly-extracted correct answers. \item \textbf{MATH}~\citep{hendrycks2021math}: A dataset of mathematical problem-solving tasks in 7 categories that require numerical and logical reasoning skills.
 Each question has an example of chain-of-thought argument followed by an open-ended answer.
 For each question, 4 pairs of a question and its answer are provided for language models, following the setting by \citet{lewkowycz2022solving}.
 We reported the percentage of correct answers after which processed symbolically, with randomly sampled 100 questions from each category. \item \textbf{ACPBench}~\citep{kokel2024acp}: A dataset of tasks in 7 categories, evaluating the reasoning ability about action, change, and planning, with multiple answer choices.
 Each question has an example of chain-of-thought argument followed by the correct answer.
 For each question, 2 pairs of a question and its answer are provided for language models by default.
 We reported the percentage of correct answers for the questions with multiple choices, with randomly sampled 100 questions from each category. \item \textbf{MMLU-Pro}~\citep{wang2024mmlupro}: A dataset of question-answering tasks in 14 categories, enhancing MMLU~\citep{hendrycks2021mmlu} by more challenging questions that require reasoning skills with multiple answer choices.
 Each question has an example of chain-of-thought argument followed by the correct answer.
 For each question, 5 pairs of a question and its answer are provided for language models by default.
 We reported the percentage of correct answers, with randomly sampled 100 questions from each category. \end{itemize}